Techtonica/curriculum/career/interviewing/technical-interviewing.md

 ### Challenge
 - Given an unsorted array of size N of positive integers.
 One number 'A' from set {1, 2, …N} is missing and one number 'B' occurs twice in the array.
 Find these two numbers.
-- Print all permutations of String both iterative and Recursive way.
+- Print all permutations of string in both the iterative and recursive way.
 - Find the first non-repeated character in a given string.
 ### Check for Understanding